mmkarkko/Leijapeli/README.md

     - Utilizing random number generation for game elements.
     - Applying basic game design principles (scoring, obstacles, collectibles).

+## Installation Instructions

+To run this game on your own machine, follow these steps:

 1. **Download the repository**:
    - You can clone this repository using Git:
      ```bash